-The most notorious of them is the Death Watch Beetle.
-In the past, during nights of vigil, people would often hear the beetle tap to attract a sexual partner.
-Another theory is that they heard larvae of this beetle tunneling through the wooden structure of the house.
-Thus, they began to associate it with the looming death of a relative.
 The Death Watch Beetle is native to Britain and prefers hard timbers such as oak, chestnut and beech.
 The wood must be partially infected by fungi for a beetle to lay eggs on it.
-The body of the Death Watch Beetle is oval in shape and dark grey in colour.
+Its body is oval in shape and dark grey in colour.
 On average, an adult beetle is 7 mm long.
-The larva is creamy-white in colour, with yellow head and black mandibles.
+The larva is creamy-white, with yellow head and black mandibles.
 It is also the largest of all woodworm—up to 11 mm long.
 This woodborer rarely uses its wings and almost never flies.

-The appearance of the Common Furniture Beetle is somewhat similar.
-One of the differences is the smaller size of the adult beetle—it can reach only 4 mm in length.
+The adult beetle reaches only 4 mm in length.
 They also tend to fly, especially in warm climates and in sunny weather.
 They spend 3-5 years in larval form.
 Unlike most woodboring beetles, the Common Furniture Beetle attacks only well-seasoned lumber with the bark removed.
-This puts wooden household object at a far greater risk.
 As the name suggests, the greyish-white larvae infest furniture, structural timbering, wooden panelling and flooring.

 This is the only woodboring beetle which infests the same wood it emerged from.
 It is not native to Britain and came from Europe.
 The adult of this beetle is 8-25 mm long and black or brown in colour.
 The body is slender and long, with distinct antennae, curved at the end.
 The larvae can tunnel for up to 11 years before emerging.
 Like the Common Furniture Beetle, the Old-House Borer flies freely in warm, sunny weather.